KrylixZA/Shared-WebApi-Core/README.md

     ```
     This will copy the XML documentation from this project, with whichever version you have installed, to the build output directory of your project.
 Swagger will now be able to pick up the XML files and your docs will include any classes from this package as well.

-    If you do not wish to use this, simply create the `SwaggerServicesBuilder` class, passing in a false value for the `includeCoreXmlDocs` variable.
+    If you do not wish to use this, pass in a false value for the `includeCoreXmlDocs` paramter in the `BuildSwaggerServices` method.
 This is the default value as well.